Students frequently ask

 Our teams are experts in language travel and their experience in the industry is both professional and personal.

-We select partner language schools according to strict criteria – high-quality facilities, small class sizes at a range of levels, great location, first-class teaching and an exciting activities program, among other aspects.
+We select partner language schools according to strict criteria – high-quality facilities, small class sizes at a range of levels, great location, first-class teaching and an exciting activities programme, among other aspects.

 What type of accommodation is best?

 Most of our partner schools offer different types of accommodation.
-From local host families to shared appartements and student residences.
+From local host families to shared apartments and student residences.

 Living with a local family is a unique experience that greatly adds to students’ language learning progress.
 However, some may prefer to enjoy the student life with complete independence to eat out every night and return home whenever they want.
 What’s more, modern student residences in big cities often offer indoor fitness areas and other fun and convenient spaces.
 One thing is certain, whatever your goal, budget and personality, we have a suitable accommodation option and are happy to take you through every possibility and help you choose.
 Find out more about the types of accommodation available here.